|

 imaginative style (and his disgusting anti-semitism).

-| Contemporary French
+Contemporary French

-novelists include Michel Houellebecq (see picture, probably the most interesting of all, the very
+novelists include Michel Houellebecq (see picture), probably the most interesting of all, the very

-controversial author of Les particules élémentaires),
+controversial author of Les particules élémentaires or Soumission),

 Yasmina Reza, Jean Marie Le Clezio (who was awarded the Nobel